 The Start Process activity is used to decompose a process diagram and increase its readability.
-It allows you to call a subprocess within the parent process.
-Fundamentally, a subprocess is an independent business process, the functionality of which is a part of a larger parent process.
+It allows you to call a nested process within the parent process.

 - Process.
 Select the process that will be called as part of the parent process.
-Note that you can add only a published process.
+Note that only a published process can be selected.

 You can map context variables in the parent and child processes.
 Please note that only variables of the same type can be mapped.

 - Input variables.
 Variables that go from the parent process to the child process when the latter is started.

 - Output variables.
 Variables that go to the parent process from a child process when the latter is ended.
 Please note that you cannot set up output variables if you have enabled Asynchronous start or have set up multiple start for the sub-process.

 In output variables, the Output code field is available.
 It allows sending the name of the end event of the nested process of the parent process, once the nested process is completed